 To support our flexible, thematic curriculum we use the National Curriculum for English and Maths and the foundation subjects.
 We use the assessment guidance to help us identify each child's level of attainment.
 We plan our lessons with clear learning intentions based upon the teacher's detailed knowledge of the children.
 We strive to ensure that all tasks set are appropriate to each child's level of ability.
-Our plans make clear the expected learning outcomes for each sequence or lesson.
+Our plans make clear the expected learning outcomes for each block or lesson.

-Target setting
+3 Target setting

-Targets are set within each planned sequence of work or topic.
+School curricular targets are set for Maths and English, these are based upon SATS assessment analysis and ongoing assessment.
 Age related expectations are made clear for each year group and are displayed in classrooms and pupil's books.
 We monitor progress towards targets half termly and set new targets for next steps.
+Targets are shared with children, parents, support staff and governors.

-We set individual targets for children with specific learning needs including the most able; these form the basis of Provision maps (IEPs) and are reviewed by the SENCO.
+We set individual targets for children with specific learning needs including gifted and talented; these form the basis of Provision maps (IEPs) and are reviewed by the SENCO.

-Recording
+4 Recording